raffertyuy/github-copilot-prompts/README.md

 So that I can freely add prompts with minimal effort to update this readme, I will also make the file names as descriptive as possible.
 Each file will have a prefix:
 - `editor-` - indicates that the prompt is typed directly in the code editor (also known as GitHub Copilot code completion).
-These files will have the file extension of the programming language that the prompt is for (e.g. `.js` for Javascript, `.py` for Python, etc.).
+In most cases, these files will have the file extension of the programming language that the prompt is for (e.g. `.js` for Javascript, `.py` for Python, etc.).
 - `chat-` - indicates that the prompt is used in GitHub Copilot Chat or CMD/CTRL+I. Since these prompts are for chat, the file extensions are in `.txt`.
 - `sample-` - is not a prompt, but a file that other prompts might use.